Vigenère cipher: History

 In 1586 Blaise de Vigenère published a type of polyalphabetic cipher called an autokey cipher – because its key is based on the original plaintext – before the court of Henry III of France.
-The cipher now known as the Vigenère cipher, however, is that originally described by Giovan Battista Bellaso in his 1553 book La cifra del Sig.
+The cipher now known as the Vigenère cipher, however, is based on that originally described by Giovan Battista Bellaso in his 1553 book La cifra del Sig.
 Giovan Battista Bellaso.
 He built upon the tabula recta of Trithemius but added a repeating "countersign" (a key) to switch cipher alphabets every letter.

 Whereas Alberti and Trithemius used a fixed pattern of substitutions, Bellaso's scheme meant the pattern of substitutions could be easily changed, simply by selecting a new key.
-Keys were typically single words or short phrases, known to both parties in advance, or transmitted "out of band" along with the message.
-Bellaso's method thus required strong security for only the key.
+Keys were typically single words or short phrases, known to both parties in advance, or transmitted "out of band" along with the message, Bellaso's method thus required strong security for only the key.
 As it is relatively easy to secure a short key phrase, such as by a previous private conversation, Bellaso's system was considerably more secure.

-In the 19th century, the invention of Bellaso's cipher was misattributed to Vigenère.
+Note, however, as opposed to the modern Vigenère cipher, Bellaso's cipher didn't have 26 different "shifts" (different Caesar's ciphers) for every letter, instead having 13 shifts for pairs of letters.
+In the 19th century, the invention of this cipher, essentially designed by Bellaso, was misattributed to Vigenère.
 David Kahn, in his book, The Codebreakers lamented this misattribution, saying that history had "ignored this important contribution and instead named a regressive and elementary cipher for him [Vigenère] though he had nothing to do with it".